LedFx/LedFx/docs/launch.md

 # Command Line Options

-When launching Ledfx from the command line, or by editing properties of a desktop shortcut it is possible to add various launch options explained below.
+When launching LedFx from the command line, or by editing properties of a desktop shortcut it is possible to add various launch options explained below.

 - `--version`: Display the current version of LedFx.
 - `-c, --config <directory>`: Specify the directory that contains the configuration files.
 Defaults to .ledfx in the user data directory according to host OS
 - `--open-ui`: Automatically open the web interface
 - `-v, --verbose`: Set log level to INFO.
 - `-vv, --very-verbose`: Set log level to DEBUG.
 - `-p, --port <port>`: Specify the web interface port (HTTP).
+Default 8888
 - `-p_s, --port_secure <port>`: Specify the web interface port (HTTPS).
+Default 8443 SSL certs must be present in the ledfx config directory
 - `--host <address>`: Specify the address to host the LedFx web interface.
+Default localhost, 127.0.0.1
 - `--tray`: Force LedFx system tray icon.
 - `--no-tray`: Force no LedFx system tray icon.
 - `--offline`: Disable crash logger and auto update checks.